 FreeHeating Blog - 3rd July 2020

-Whether your home has a boiler and radiators or a different type of heating system, it is important to stop that heat from escaping, otherwise you could be wasting hundreds of pounds on your heating bills every year by warming the air outside.
+Whether your home has a boiler and radiators or a different type of heating system, it is important to stop that heat from escaping, otherwise, you could be wasting hundreds of pounds on your heating bills every year by warming the air outside and not keeping your home warm.

 Up to 25% of the heat produced in a home can be lost through the windows and doors.
 Modern double or triple glazed units should keep out the draughts and prevent most of the heat from leaving your rooms.
 Energy efficient glazing is also available that helps to retain even more heat.
 If you have older windows and doors, there are some simple steps you can take without having to buy new ones.
 These include replacing seals, sealing any gaps around the frames, fitting draughtproofing or installing secondary glazing.
 Even ensuring you have your curtains drawn when the heating is on can make a big difference.